How to remove paint from the eyelet of a Jig Head

 We hope this demo will help you remove the paint from the eyelets from ours, and other’s Jig Heads.
 Do you know of a better way to remove the paint from a Jig Head?
 If yes, and you would like to share you method with us, please contact us, we’d love to hear from you.
 If you have any additional questions for us, please contact us here.

-“PANFISHPRO” IS A REGISTERED TRADEMARK OF PANFISHPRO, LLC.
-“MILLIONS OF FISH, COUNTLESS MEMORIES.”
-IS A REGISTERED TRADEMARK OF NEPSCO INDUSTRIES.
+“PANFISHPRO” AND “MILLIONS OF FISH, COUNTLESS MEMORIES.”
+ARE REGISTERED TRADEMARKS OF NEPSCO INDUSTRIES.